matthiasdemuzere/w2w/JOSS/paper.md

 # Initial data requirements
 In order to use the tool, two input files are required:

 1. A **geo_em.d0X** (.nc) file for the inner WRF model domain in which one would like to use the LCZ-based information.
-This file can be produced by WRF's geogrid.exe tool as part of the WRF Preprocessing System (WPS). **@ANDREA: does a user needs to use specific settings here to create this file??
+This file can be produced by WRF's geogrid.exe tool as part of the WRF Preprocessing System (WPS). **@ ANDREA: does a user needs to use specific settings here to create this file??
 Please extend this section if needed.**

 2. A **Local Climate Zone map** (.tif) file that is slightly bigger than the domain extent of the geo_em.d0X.nc file.
 There are a number of ways to obtain an LCZ map for your region of interest (ROI):